-For greater certainty this includes concession, registration, declaration, notification individual licences, among others.

-LICENCES TO PROVIDE POSTAL SERVICES

-- The Parties may require licences for the supply of postal services.
-A licence should be granted wherever possible, according to national legislation, upon a simplified authorisation procedure. - A licence may require compliance with essential requirements, including quality standards and respect of the exclusive and special rights of designated operators of reserved services or of universal postal services. - 3.
-When a licence is required: - (a) the Parties shall make publicly available in an easily accessible form: - the rights and obligations resulting from such licence; - the criteria, terms and conditions for licensing, and - to the extent possible, the period of time normally required to reach a decision concerning an application for a licence. - (b) the procedures for the granting of a licence shall be transparent, nondiscriminatory, proportionate and based on objective criteria: - (c) any licensing lees which the applicants may incur from their application shall be reasonable and do not in themselves restrict the supply of the service. - 4.
-The status of an application for a licence and the reasons for the denial of a licence shall be made known to the applicant upon request.
+Licences to provide postal services

+1. The Parties may require licences for the supply of postal services.
+A licence should be granted wherever possible, according to national legislation, upon a simplified authorisation procedure.

+2. A licence may require compliance with essential requirements, including quality standards and respect of the exclusive and special rights of designated operators of reserved services or of universal postal services.

+3. When a licence is required:

+(a) the Parties shall make publicly available in an easily accessible form:

+- the rights and obligations resulting from such licence;

+- the criteria, terms and conditions for licensing, and

+- to the extent possible, the period of time normally required to reach a decision concerning an application for a licence.

+(b) the procedures for the granting of a licence shall be transparent, non-discriminatory, proportionate and based on objective criteria;

+(c) any licensing fees15 which the applicants may incur from their application shall be reasonable and do not in themselves restrict the supply of the service.

+4. The status of an application for a licence and the reasons for the denial of a licence shall be made known to the applicant upon request.
 The procedure for appeal through a domestic independent body shall be made available according to the regulation of each Party.
 Such a procedure will be transparent, non-discriminatory, and based on objective criteria.

-INDEPENDENCE OF REGULATORY BODIES
+Independence of regulatory bodies